Director Cheatle Resigns And State Police Testimony

 You talk over each other, you won't ever get anything done.

-But there must be some clear understandings through communications at the beginning, so that split second decisions can be made so there won't be a lapse in time and these terrible things happen.
+But there must be some clear understandings through communications at the beginning so that split-second decisions can be made so there won't be a lapse in time and these terrible things happen.

-Uh could would you like to just say a few words about that?
+Would you like to just say a few words about that?

 Having everyone on one channel is difficult.

-In this case, we know that in seconds things unfolded, and in seconds, uh getting you know meaningful communication out to people who who might be able to uh to act on that communication is is vital.
+And in seconds, getting meaningful communication out to people who might be able to act on that communication is vital.

-So I I I think there's there's avenues here.
+So I think there's avenues here.

 Thank you, Mr. Chairman.